maxsitt/insect-detect-docs/docs/deployment/analysis.md

 ![Plot mean detection confidence](assets/images/top1_mean_det_conf.png){ width="700" }

-The plot `top1_per_rec.png` gives a quick overview of the top1 classes per recording.
+The plot `top1_per_rec.png` gives a overview of the top1 classes per recording.
 In the following example, lower numbers of insects at recordings early in the day can be noticed.
 Also an increase of images classified as dirt (`none_dirt`) can be observed in later recordings.